AIR-C3 Study - Applied Implementation Research for Clean Cooking in Cambodia

 Over 3 billion people use biomass fuels (like wood, charcoal, and coal) for cooking.
 This leads to household air pollution (HAP), which causes about 2.3 million million premature deaths annually from cardiovascular and respiratory diseases, diabetes, kidney disease, cancer, and adverse birth outcomes.
 Attempts to make burning these fuels cleaner have not significantly reduced air pollution, replaced biomass stoves, or shown clear health benefits.
 Focus has now shifted to cleaner cooking solutions, such as liquefied petroleum gas (LPG) and electricity.

-We will be among the first to measure the impact of theory- and evidence-based promotion strategies to increase uptake and sustained use of induction stoves to reduce biomass fuel use.
-We will apply systematic approaches to implementation strategy development, establish plausible mechanisms of change for these strategies, and conduct a robust economic evaluation as part of a hybrid trial design.
-Our novel measurements on the effectiveness of induction cooking for reducing HAP exposures among underserved communities will establish the feasibility and potential health benefits of induction cooking, with an emphasis of reducing exposure to women (who serve as the primary cooks), health, and welfare.
-We will provide actionable strategies to achieve equitable, sustainable access to induction stoves that may translate to other cleaner cooking technologies across Southeast Asia and elsewhere and highlight the value of implementation science for addressing persistent global health challenges.
+This study will be among the first to measure the impact of theory- and evidence-based promotion strategies to increase uptake and sustained use of induction stoves to reduce biomass fuel use.
+AIR-C3 will apply systematic approaches to implementation strategy development, establish plausible mechanisms of change for these strategies, and conduct a robust economic evaluation as part of a hybrid trial design.
+The novel measurements on the effectiveness of induction cooking for reducing HAP exposures among underserved communities will establish the feasibility and potential health benefits of induction cooking.
+The study will provide actionable strategies to achieve equitable, sustainable access to induction stoves that may translate to other cleaner cooking technologies across Southeast Asia and elsewhere and highlight the value of implementation science for addressing persistent global health challenges.

 Timeline